denten-books/plain-text/main.md

 conversation into the realm of aesthetic theory in the analytic tradition) makes a further distinction in maintaining that digital systems must be more than merely "discontinuous," but also "differentiated throughout."
-By contrast, analog systems are "dense" and "undifferentiated to the extreme [@goodman_languages_1968, 159-164]."
+By contrast, analog systems are "dense" and "undifferentiated to the extreme" [@goodman_languages_1968, 159-164].
 Written language and music notation, by this definition, are digital systems par excellence, having the property of reducing the undifferentiated, analog input (human thought) into discrete semantic units (text or musical notation).[^ln1-goodman] Following Goodman's